Ernest Black Struthers: Work in Korea

 Shortly after returning to Toronto, Canada, during which he worked in tuberculosis surveillance, Struthers traveled to Korea in 1953.
-He became Professor of Internal Medicine and Tuberculosis at the Severance Union Medical College, Seoul, from 1953-1960.
+He became Professor of Internal Medicine and Tuberculosis at the Severance Union Medical College, Seoul, from 1953–1960.
 He established his first clinic there in 1954, and he believed that overcrowded housing and poor infrastructure were major issues causing a tuberculosis crisis.
 On December 22, 1956, New York financier John Hay Whitney gave Struthers $5,000 for his tuberculosis control project of the Korean Church Works service.
 Whitney told Struthers that this money was the first installment of $15,000 that he and his wife hoped to give to Struthers.
 Struthers believed about 6.5% of the population in Korea had tuberculosis.
 In Korea, he opened up a general hospital with a tuberculosis ward.
-He also was a consultant in tuberculosis to the Republic of Korea, Department of Health and Social Affairs, from 1961-1963.
+He also was a consultant in tuberculosis to the Republic of Korea, Department of Health and Social Affairs, from 1961–1963.

 Advancements in Kala-azar

 After receiving his diploma in tropical medicine and hygiene from the London School of Tropical Medicine in 1925, Struthers returned to the Cheeloo University and began to also study tropical and parasitic diseases.
 Specifically, Struthers became a leading researcher on kala-azar (leishmaniasis), a disease transmitted by sandflies which is caused by a parasite invading the blood-forming organs.
 Symptoms include an enlarged spleen, irregular fever, a dusky appearance, and anemia.
 In 1920, the mortality rate was 90% without treatment.

 In 1924, Struthers published his first article on kala-azar in the China Missionary Medical Journal.
 He began working with Dr. Jean Isabelle Dow at the Cheeloo University there.
 They worked together until her death in 1927.
 In 1928, Dr. Russell LaFayette Cecil of the Cornell Medical School in New York asked him to author the chapter on Leishmaniasis for his Textbook on Medicine, a notable achievement.
 On his furlough in 1930, Struthers studied kala-azar at the School of Tropical Medicine in Calcutta.
 Struthers also worked with Dr. Lionel E. Napier and his colleagues at this school.
 In 1933 and 1934, they promoted the hypothesis that the sand fly was the transmission vector for the disease.

 To diagnose patients, Struthers performed spleen punctures to confirm the presence of Leishman-Donovan bodies.
 He began treating patients with potassium antimony tartrate.
 Later, he used an organic preparation of antimony.
-Over time, about 80-95% of treated patients were cured, and the treatment time dramatically decreased from eight months to three weeks.
+Over time, about 80–95% of treated patients were cured, and the treatment time dramatically decreased from eight months to three weeks.

 Death

-Struthers died on May 22, 1977, at age 90.
+Struthers died on May 22, 1977, aged 91.
 He is buried at Mount Pleasant Cemetery in Toronto, Ontario.